 In my last blog, I wrote about the legal effect of special guardianship orders.
-Today, I’m going to talk about what the Local Authority consider in carrying out a special guardianship order assessment.
+Today, I’m going to talk about what the Local Authority considers in carrying out a special guardianship order assessment.

-The Special Guardianship Order Regulations 2005 provide a lengthy list of matters which the Local Authority is required to report on before a SGO can be made.
+The Special Guardianship Order Regulations 2005 provide a lengthy list of matters which the Local Authority is required to report on before an SGO can be made.
 These include:

 - Basic details about name, date of birth, address and background